 Google Earth gives you the option to change the coordinates from WGS-84 to UTM on the same basis, where details depend on the zoom factor.

 The Universal Transverse Mercator coordinate system (UTM) uses a 2-dimensional Cartesian coordinate system to give location on the surface of the Earth.
 The UTM works in horizontal position representation likewise the traditional method of longitude and latitude.
-The UTM projection divides the world into 60 zones, that begins at longitude 180deg, the International Date Line (Sickle, 2004).
+The UTM projection divides the world into 60 zones, which begins at longitude 180deg, the International Date Line (Sickle, 2004).

 The last kind of coordinate grids offered by Google Earth is MGRS (Pic.
 5).